Skip to main content

 With Able Australia, she established the Deafblind Centre of Excellence in 2019.
 The Centre is now a recognised leader in the field, actively collaborating with the World Health Organization, United Nations and Deafblind International to improve outcomes for people who are deafblind.

-Kate has held various leadership roles with Vision Australia, LGA Associates, and clinical roles in mental health, neurology, and pediatrics.
+Kate has held various leadership roles with Vision Australia, Monash Health and Peninsula Health and been appointed to the Occupational Therapy Board of Australia (AHPRA) and Deafblind International Board.
+Her clinical career has spanned mental health, neurology, and paediatrics.

-Kate is also the founder and Chair of The CEO Collaboration, a membership body of 90+ NDIS providers.
+Kate is also the founder and inaugural Chair of The CEO Collaboration, a membership body of 120 NDIS providers.

 Liz Cairns Circle 1200px 1